 Move To A Smallholding retreat

-A 4-day couple retreat structured to give you and your partner the opportunity to not only have a taste of and gain insights into smallholding life but also to consider the personal impact of the move and prepare for the lifestyle change.
+A 4-day couple retreat structured to give you and your partner the opportunity to not only have a flavour of and gain insights into smallholding life but also to consider the personal impact of the move and prepare for the lifestyle change.

 Not only is this retreat experiential, practical and an immersion into smallholding life, it also explores the often overlooked emotional and relational aspect of moving to the countryside as a lifestyle change.
 Such an event can be stressful and challenging and we are often not prepared for the strain stress can put on a relationship.